MattDodsonEnglish/English-Learning-Wiki/tools.md

 * prior to going
 * [in] addition to going

- So both teacher and student used the corpus to get what they need: he got a list of common collocations, which he could memorize using Anki(#anki), and I found out that its better check the data than to bullshit.
+ So both teacher and student used the corpus to get what they need: he got a list of common collocations, which he could memorize using [Anki](#space-repetion), and I found out that its better check the data than to bullshit.
 I also realized that "to+ing" occurs whenever the "ing" could be replaced by common noun.
 E.g. "Prior to the crime," "when it comes to the crime," and "I look forward to the crime."